aybabtme/dskvs/README.md

 store.Close()
 ```

-There is currently no support for replication of any sort.
+There is no support for replication of any sort, and there won't be.
 There are already
-dozens of highly specialized data-store providing this sort of features,
+dozens of highly specialized data store providing this sort of features,
-`dskvs` is not one of them.
+`dskvs` is not one of them. `dskvs` is an embedded data store.

 ## Usage
 `go get` the master branch.